Apolipoprotein B: Interactions

 ApoB has been shown to interact with apo(a), PPIB, Calcitonin receptor and HSP90B1.
 Interaction of ApoB with proteoglycans, collagen, and fibronectin is believed to cause atherosclerosis.

 Interactive pathway map

 Regulation

 The expression of APOB is regulated by cis-regulatory elements in the APOB 5′ UTR and 3′ UTR.

 RNA editing

-The mRNA of this protein is subject to cytidine to uridine (C to U) site-specific RNA editing.
+The mRNA encoding this protein is subject to cytidine to uridine (C to U) site-specific RNA editing.
 ApoB100 and ApoB48 are encoded by the same gene, however, the differences in the translated proteins are not due to alternative splicing but are due to the tissue-specific RNA editing event.

 ApoB mRNA editing was the first example of editing observed in vertebrates.
 Editing of ApoB mRNA occurs in all placental mammals.
 Editing occurs post transcriptionally as the nascent polynucleotides do not contain edited nucleosides.